Home > Blog > Custom Corrugated Boxes: The Complete Packaging Guide

 Wholesale Custom Corrugated Boxes: Cost and Minimums

 Price depends on size, board grade (flute and ECT), quantity, and printing.
-Because we manufacture factory-direct with no setup fees, wholesale pricing sits below reseller rates, and per-unit cost drops sharply as quantity rises — corrugated is especially economical at volume.
+Because we make them factory-direct with no setup fees, wholesale pricing sits below reseller rates.
+And per-unit cost drops sharply as quantity rises.
+Corrugated is especially cheap at volume.
 For exact pricing and bulk-tier breaks on your specs, request a free quote.

 How to Order Custom Corrugated Boxes

-Getting started is simple: share your product dimensions and weight plus any artwork, receive a free dieline and digital proof, approve the proof, and we manufacture factory-direct at wholesale prices with fast turnaround.
+Getting started is simple.
+Share your product size and weight plus any artwork.
+Get a free dieline and digital proof.
+Approve the proof, and we make them factory-direct at wholesale prices with fast turnaround.
 Not sure which flute or ECT your product needs?
-Order a free sample kit to compare board grades, or request a free quote and our team will recommend the right build.
+Order a free sample kit to compare board grades.
+Or request a free quote and our team will suggest the right build.

-Custom corrugated boxes come down to matching the board — flute, wall, and ECT — to the weight and journey of the product, then right-sizing so it ships safely without wasted material or freight.
-Get that balance right and the box protects the product, lowers cost, and carries the brand.
+Custom corrugated boxes come down to matching the board to the product.
+You match the flute, wall, and ECT to the weight and journey.
+Then you right-size it so it ships safely with no wasted material or freight.
+Get that balance right and the box guards the product, lowers cost, and carries the brand.
 That is exactly what our team is here to help you do.

 Explore More